-That’s why I’m sharing 5 Ways to Clean the Kitchen with Lemons.
+These are my favorite tips on 5 Ways to Clean the Kitchen with Lemons.
 Your kitchen will be sparkling clean and your house will smell fantastic.

-How To Clean Stainless Steel Appliances
+But First, This Is How I Clean Stainless Steel Appliances

 A few years ago I was able to cross stainless steel kitchen appliances off my “must-have” list.